Waratah Plants (Telopea)

 Telopea speciosissima proudly holds the title of New South Wales’ floral emblem, signifying its cultural importance.
 Gardeners are drawn to its brilliant red blooms in spring, and its flowers make exquisite cut arrangements.
 These evergreen shrubs or small trees are native to southeastern Australia and especially prominent in New South Wales.

 Waratahs are found growing along the east coast of Australia from Northern New South Wales to Tasmania.
-Waratah plants are available for sale from most good specialist Australian plant nurseries, usually in late winter to spring when they are in flower.
+Plants are available for sale from most good specialist Australian plant nurseries, usually in late winter to spring when they are in flower.

 How to Grow Waratah Plants

-Waratahs will flower every year once established, for 4 to 8 weeks during spring.
-In warmer regions, they will flower in early spring, while in cooler climates, they will flower a bit later.
-Although Waratahs flower in spring, they are best planted in autumn if you wish to give them time to settle in and make the most of their initial flowering.
+Although all species flower in spring, they are best planted in autumn if you wish to give them time to settle in and make the most of their initial flowering.

 - Sun and Shade: All Waratahs perform best in full sun, although light, dappled shade is better in warmer climates.
 Deep shade will cause a lack of flowers and more spindly growth.